 1954 Alan Mathison Turing b.
 1912 British mathematician, computer expert, invented the Turing Test (1937) which defined the modern digital computer.
 He also cracked Germany's "unbreakable" war code Enigma.
 In 1952 he was prosecuted for homosexuality by the British government and forced to undergo chemical castration.
 He died from eating a cyanide-laced apple.

 1937 Jean Harlow b.
 1911 (Harlean Carpenter), American actress, Hollywood's original blond bombshell.
 Film: Platinum Blonde (1931) and Bombshell (1933).

 1933 Cyrus H. K. Curtis b.
 1850 American publisher.
 Founder of Ladies' Home Journal (1883).

 1893 Edwin Thomas Booth b.
 1833 American Shakespearean actor, and older brother of Pres.
 Lincoln's assassin John Wilkes Booth.

 1886 Richard March Hoe b.
 1812 American inventor.
 He created the rotary press (1846), which enabled high-speed printing.

-1863 Franz Gruber b.
-1787 Austrian church organist, wrote the melody to Silent Night, Holy Night (1818).
+1863 Franz Xaver Gruber b.
+1787 Austrian church organist.
+He wrote the melody to Silent Night, Holy Night (1818).
 Source: An Almanac of the Christian Church

 1862 William Bruce Mumford b. circa 1820 American gambler.
 He was the first U.S. citizen hanged for treason against the U.S. He had been convicted of removing and destroying the Union flag at the New Orleans Mint during the Civil War.